-The indebtedness under our 2020 Notes are secured by substantially all of our assets.
+The indebtedness under our 2020/21 Notes is secured by substantially all of our assets.
 As a result of these security interests, such assets would only be available to satisfy claims of our general creditors or to holders of our equity securities if we were to become insolvent to the extent the value of such assets exceeded the amount of our indebtedness and other obligations.

-Indebtedness under our 2020 Notes is secured by a first lien, on substantially all of our assets.
-Accordingly, if an event of default were to occur under our credit facilities, holders of our 2020 Notes would have a priority right to our assets, to the exclusion of our general creditors, in the event of our bankruptcy, insolvency, liquidation, or reorganization.
+Indebtedness under our 2020/21 Notes is secured by a first lien on substantially all of our assets.
+Accordingly, if an event of default were to occur under our credit facilities, holders of our 2020/21 Notes would have a priority right to our assets, to the exclusion of our general creditors, in the event of our bankruptcy, insolvency, liquidation, or reorganization.
 In that event, our assets would first be used to repay in full all indebtedness and other obligations secured by them, resulting in all or a portion of our assets being unavailable to satisfy the claims of our unsecured indebtedness.
 Only after satisfying the claims of our unsecured creditors and our subsidiaries' unsecured creditors would any amount be available for distribution to holders of our equity securities.

-The terms of the agreements governing our indebtedness, including the indenture governing our 2020 Notes, may restrict our ability to engage in certain transactions.
+The terms of the agreements governing our indebtedness, including the indenture governing our 2020/21 Notes, may restrict our ability to engage in certain transactions.

-The terms of the agreements governing our indebtedness, including the indenture governing the 2020 Notes, may prohibit us from engaging in certain actions, including disposing of certain assets, granting or otherwise allowing the imposition of a lien against certain assets, incurring certain kinds of additional indebtedness, acquiring or merging with other entities, or making dividends and other restricted payments unless we receive the prior approval of the requisite lenders or the requisite holders of the 2020 Notes.
+The terms of the agreements governing our indebtedness, including the indenture governing the 2020/21 Notes, may prohibit us from engaging in certain actions, including disposing of certain assets, granting or otherwise allowing the imposition of a lien against certain assets, incurring certain kinds of additional indebtedness, acquiring or merging with other entities, or making dividends and other restricted payments unless we receive the prior approval of the requisite holders of the 2020/21 Notes.
 If we are unable to obtain such approval, we could be prohibited from engaging in transactions which could be beneficial to our business and our stockholders or could be forced to repay such indebtedness in full.

-The indenture governing the 2020 Notes may prohibit us from engaging in certain mergers or acquisitions and if a fundamental change of the Company occurs prior to the maturity date of the 2020 Notes, holders of the 2020 Notes will have the right, at their option, to require us to repurchase all or a portion of their 2020 Notes and, in certain circumstances, to pay the holders of the 2020 Notes a make-whole payment equal to the aggregate amount of interest that would have been payable on such 2020 Notes from the repurchase date through the maturity date of such 2020 Notes.
-With respect to the 2020 Notes, we have the right to increase the conversion rate of the 2020 Notes by any amount for a period of at least 20 business days if our board of directors determines that such increase would be in our best interest.
-In addition, if a fundamental transaction occurs, holders of some of our warrants will have the right, at their option, to require us to repurchase the unexercised portion of such warrants for an amount in cash equal to the value of such warrants, as determined in accordance with the Black Scholes option pricing model and the terms of such warrants.
+The indenture governing the 2020/21 Notes may prohibit us from engaging in certain mergers or acquisitions and if a fundamental change occurs prior to the maturity date of the 2020/21 Notes, holders of the 2020/21 Notes will have the right, at their option, to require us to repurchase all or a portion of their 2020/21 Notes and to pay the holders of the 2020/21 Notes a make-whole payment equal to 14% of the aggregate amount being purchased.
+In addition, if a fundamental transaction occurs, holders of some of our warrants will have the right, at their option, to require us to repurchase the unexercised portion of such warrants either (i) for common stock in accordance with the terms of the applicable warrant or (ii) for an amount in cash equal to the value of such warrants, as determined in accordance with the Black-Scholes option pricing model and the terms of such warrants.
 These and other provisions could prevent or deter a third party from acquiring us, even where the acquisition could be beneficial to you.

-The conversion or exercise prices, as applicable, of the 2020 Notes and warrants can fluctuate under certain circumstances which, if triggered, can result in potentially material further dilution to our stockholders.
+The conversion price of the 2020/21 Notes can fluctuate under certain circumstances which, if triggered, can result in potentially material further dilution to our stockholders.